meganwangg/Statistical-Research-2024-Summer/README.md

-The objective of this research project is:
+The objectives of this research project are:
 1. Learn the basic concepts of phase I clinical trial designs
 2. Perform a literature review of the published phase I clinical trials
 3. Summarize the common phase I clinical trial parameters